kataru-lang/kataru-lang.github.io/docs/api/unity.md

 The `Handler` class automatically manages subscription and disposal of listeners to the Runner.
 All MonoBehaviors that need to access data from Kataru should inherit from Handler and register their methods using `CommandHandler` and `CharacterHandler` attributes.

+> [!NOTE]
+> `CommandHandler` and `CharacterHandler` attributed methods must all be defined in the immediate class, _not in base classes_.
+We avoid checking methods defined in base classes to improve performance for command registration.
+For example, if you have a class `Foo` that inherits from `FooBase`, which in turn inherits from `Handler`, any methods in `FooBase` that are annotated as a `CommandHandler` will not be registered for the subclass `Foo`.

 ### General steps before registering
 1. Inherit class from `Handler`
 2. Declare the character or command in the relevant config